 We played dress up, explored the globe, checked the time around the world and practiced our drumming skills in a West African Drum hut.

 The play house is another great opportunity for imaginative play, kids can grow things in the garden, learn about electrical systems and practice their plumbing skills.

-There’s also the essential STEM area, we learnt about currents, making our own circuit boards, following intructions which got gradually more and more complicated.
+There’s also the essential STEM area.
+We learnt about currents and made our own circuit boards.
+Following instructions which got gradually more and more complicated.